Books and home organizing are two of my interests, so why not combine these topics to guide readers about their own decor needs?

-Books stacked on tables, floors, and double deep on bookshelves.
-Those books need a roomy home.
+If you have books stacked on tables, floors, and double deep on bookshelves, those books need a roomy home.
 There are many types and styles of bookcases available today, and many different woodworking plans to build your own.

 1. Barrister Bookcases